kyungtae/webxr/explainer.md

 Most instances of inline sessions will only provide a single `XRView` to be rendered, but UA may request multiple views be rendered if, for example, it's detected that that output medium of the page supports stereo rendering.
 As a result pages should always draw every `XRView` provided by the `XRFrame` regardless of what type of session has been requested.

 UAs may have different restrictions on inline sessions that don't apply to immersive sessions.
-For instance, a different set of `XRFrameOfReference` types may be available with an inline session versus an immersive session.
+For instance, the UA does not have to guarantee the availability of tracking data to inline sessions, and even when it does a different set of `XRFrameOfReference` types may be available to inline sessions versus immersive sessions.

 ```js
 let inlineCanvas = document.createElement('canvas');